r-grandorder/tri-hermes/en/pages/Trial/Hokusai.md

 If you saw a plate of delicious food, even if you were dreaming or the world was ending, you'd still want to eat it, wouldn't you?

 **Oei:**
-If a {(M) real beauty/(F) handsome fellow} appeared in front of you, you'd fall in love and want to do things with them, right?
+If a [♂ real beauty /♀ handsome fellow] appeared in front of you, you'd fall in love and want to do things with them, right?

 **Oei:**
 Nothing changes.
 Birds will fly, butterflies will flutter, fish will swim.
 And a painter will always want to paint, no matter where they are.